Shajar87/Project_Portfolio/README.md

 6. Fetch details of the oldest athletes to win a gold medal.
 7. Find the Ratio of male and female athletes who participated in all Olympic games.
 8. Fetch the top 5 athletes who have won the most medals (gold/silver/bronze).
-9. Fetch the top 5 most successful countries in the olympics.
+9. Fetch the top 5 most successful countries in the Olympics.
 10. List down the total gold, silver, and bronze medals won by each country corresponding to each Olympic game.
 11. Identify which country won the most gold, silver, and bronze medals and the most medals in each Olympic game.
 12. Which countries have never won gold medals but have won silver/bronze medals?